-11) Directors and Officers
+10) Directors and Officers

-Jean Pierre Jutras Director and President Barbara O'Neill Corporate Secretary

-Theresa Kosek Chief Financial Officer Shane Ebert Director Cornell McDowell Director Peter Megaw Director
+Jean Pierre Jutras Director and President Barbara O'Neill Corporate Secretary Theresa Kosek Chief Financial Officer Shane Ebert Director Cornell McDowell Director Peter Megaw Director

-12) Related Party Transactions
+11) Related Party Transactions

-Transactions for the year ended September 30, 2023 are disclosed and explained in Note 19 "Related party balances and transactions and key management remuneration" to the Audited Consolidated Financial Statements for the year ended September 30, 2023 which accompany this MD&A.
+Transactions for the year ended December 31, 2023, are disclosed and explained in Note 16 "Related party balances and transactions and key management remuneration" to the Unaudited Condensed Interim Consolidated Financial Statements dated December 31, 2023 which accompany this MD&A.

-13) Share capital, warrants, and stock options
+12) Share capital, warrants, and stock options

-Refer to Note 13 "Share capital, stock options and warrants" to the Consolidated Financial Statements for the year ended September 30, 2023 and the Statement of Changes in Equity for common share capital, stock option and warrant transactions during the year ended September 30, 2023 and balances as at that date.
+Refer to Note 12 "Share capital, stock options and warrants" and the Statement of Changes in Equity to the Unaudited Condensed Interim Consolidated Financial Statements which accompany this MD&A for common share capital, stock option and warrant transactions during the three month period ended December 31, 2023, and balances as at that date.